sreeja2509/sreeja2509/README.md

 -  Programmer Analyst at **Cognizant Technology Solutions,India**
 -  Full Stack Developer Intern at **Virtusa Consulting Services, India**

+<h2 align="left">Projects</h2>
+<h3 align="left"> Multimodal sentimental Analysis of Internet memes </h3>

+- Developed a deep learning model using Bi-LSTM and GRU for sentiment analysis of memes, leveraging their multimodal nature (images with textual comments).
+- This project aimed to classify and quantify humor and sentiment, providing insights into cultural and political biases reflected in social media memes.
+<h3 align="left"> Botnet Detection </h3>

+- Graph based botnet detection is an application used to identify and mitigate botnet activity by analysing network traffic and constructing a graph representation of the communication patterns between different hosts in a network.
+- Experiment results show that using graph features reduces training time and model complexity and provides high bots detection rate.
+Our proposed detection model detects different types of botnet families and exhibits robustness to zero-day attacks

 <h2 align="left">Skills</h2>
 <h3 align="center">Programming Languages:</h3>
 <p align="center">